ukjin1192/web-stack-wiki-and-snippets/deploy-django-with-aws/README.md

 - `RDS menu` > `Launch a DB Instance` > `MySQL`
 - Click `No` for `Multi-AZ deployment` option to use free-tier
 - Select `db.t2.micro` for `DB Instance Class` and `No` for `Multi-AZ Deployment`

+> _If the application mainly using ORM, high memory size would be required_

 - Put `DB Instance Identifier`, `Master Username`, `Master Password`
 - `Launch DB Instance`
 - Edit inbound rule of security group as following